Updated: Aug 31

-Bayou Belle Creole Trinity is a key ingredient in my Toe-Curlin' Creole Cocktail Sauce (Recipe down below!)
-Not to mention my crowd-favorite, Pimento Cheese Saint Peter, just to name two of the taste-sensations that come to mind.
+Zydeco Chop Chop dehydrated Cajun Trinity is a key ingredient in my Toe-Curlin' Creole Cocktail Sauce (Recipe down below!)
+Not to mention my crowd-favorite, Pimento Cheese Saint Peter, just to name two of the taste-sensation recipes of mine that come to mind.

-My Toe-Curlin' Cocktail Sauce and Pimento Cheese recipes are from "The Infinite Feast: How to Host the Ones You Love—Recipes from the Big Easy . . . and Beyond" by Brian Theis, 2020 Click here for more on my new cookbook!
+My Toe-Curlin' Cocktail Sauce and Pimento Cheese recipes are from "The Infinite Feast: How to Host the Ones You Love—Recipes from the Big Easy . . . and Beyond" by Brian Theis, 2020 Click here for more on my best-selling cookbook.

 So what IS the trinity?
 In Creole/Cajun cooking it's the "holy" combination of onion, celery, and bell pepper.
-Usually there's a fourth ingredient, garlic, aka "the pope."
+Usually there's a fourth ingredient, garlic, also known in Louisiana, as "the Pope."
 In this case it's dehydrated and is convenient to sprinkle in so many recipes where it then "rehydrates" and adds exciting bursts of flavor.
 There are three main brands out there, which are sometimes easiest to find on eBay or Amazon if you're not in the New Orleans area.
 If you can't find Zydeco Chop Chop, look for Rex Cajun Trinity or Bayou Belle, both are great alternatives.